 or the human interactions portrayed in theater.

 The Hebrew Bible, which has had a tremendous impact on religion and ethics, tells us much about the people of Israel.
 Genesis combined ancient folktales with a religious message to produce a scripture of great influence.
-The six days of creation implies that the stages of evolution are part of a greater plan by a Creator, while the story of Adam and Eve reflects the increase in awareness that made the human species responsible for its ethical behavior.
+The six days of creation imply that the stages of evolution are part of a greater plan by a Creator, while the story of Adam and Eve reflects the increase in awareness that made the human species responsible for its ethical behavior.
 Developing self-consciousness is a major development in evolution, but the promise of eternal life is deferred.
 Violent conflicts between shepherds and farmers are indicated by Cain's killing Abel.
-The story of the primeval deluge taught obedience to God, as did the account of Abraham's sacrifice of a ram.
+The story of the primeval deluge taught obedience to God as did the account of Abraham's sacrifice of a ram.
 The story of Lot in Sodom emphasizes the importance of respecting hospitality.
 The patriarchs passed on their authority to their sons, and Jacob used a trick to gain the inheritance.
 The tale of Jacob's twelve sons explained how the Hebrews went to Egypt, and the skill of Joseph indicates the spiritual value of understanding dreams.

 Moses led the Hebrews out of tyrannical Egypt in probably the greatest slave revolt of all time.
 He gave them laws that emphasized worshipping only one God.
 In the Torah the Lord (Yahweh) comes across not only as a jealous God but a cruel one as well.
 Nonetheless the ideas of following God's guidance and practicing ethical laws, such as the ten commandments, are great contributions to civilization.